 (1) Department of Labour and Industry.-Under the Labour and Industry Act 1958, the Minister has a general responsibility for measures relating to industrial safety, health, and welfare.
 The Act and Regulations require that factory building plans be approved by the Department and that factories be registered.
 For these purposes standards of accommodation, ventilation, lighting, sanitation, fire escapes, fire services and such like are prescribed.
-The use of certain dangerous or injurious processes, or the employment of females or children in them is prohibited.
-Dangerous parts of machinery used in factories or in building construction, and of stationary, powerdriven machinery used on any land, are to be guarded and, in some cases, specific guards are prescribed.
+The use of certain dangerous or injurious processes is prohibited, and the employment of females or young persons in certain processes is prohibited.
+Dangerous parts of machinery used in factories or in building construction, and of stationary power-driven machinery used on any land, are to be guarded and, in some cases, specific guards are prescribed.
 The use or operation of certain types of equipment is restricted.
 First-aid equipment is to be maintained, and lost-time accidents are to be reported to the Department and are subject to investigation.
-Detailed requirements are regulated under the Act.
-Offenders against the law are liable The field work is carried out by the Factories and to be prosecuted.
-Shops Inspectorate.
+Detailed safety measures are contained in Regulations made under the Act.
+Offenders against the law are liable to be prosecuted.
+The field work is carried out by the Factories and Shops Inspectorate.